+Procedure 2.32.2.1.16.01

+Established 24-May-2016

-2.32.2.1.16.01 24-May-2016 15-Dec-2019
+Effective Date 15-Dec-2019

+Revision 02

-- Balance loads across the axle (or axles) of a drawbar trailer so that coupling or uncoupling can be managed easily and safely, and the trailer remains stable. - Load in a way that will allow for efficient unloading (for example in reverse delivery order) and reduce double handling.
+- Arrange loads close to the middle of the trailer and slightly forward of it to place enough downward force on the tow bar to keep the trailer coupled, but not putting too much pressure on the tow vehicle suspension or hitch. - Balance loads across the axle (or axles) of a drawbar trailer so that coupling or uncoupling can be managed easily and safely, and the trailer remains stable. - Load in a way that will allow for efficient unloading (for example in reverse delivery order) and reduce double handling.